Cornell-MAE-UG/fa25-portfolio-kvk24-kvk/_projects/SLF_Project.md

 <tr>
 <td>DC Gear Motor</td>
-<td>60 Hz frequency, torque of 0.02 Nm, power around 7W, speed of 3600 RPM</td>
+<td>60 Hz frequency, torque of 0.02 Nm and a power of around 7W and a speed of 3600 RPM</td>
 <td>In house</td>
 <td>NA</td>
 <td>Drives the vibration mechanism</td>